pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 # Writing system packages

-Using existing system packages covers most use cases of application development.
+Using existing system packages covers most use cases in application development.
 However, by writing your own system packages, you can achieve the following:

 - Define your own system interfaces of functions and types with side effects.
 - Link applications in arbitrary file formats.